 If you appoint a new attorney for property, you must provide OPTrust with a certified copy of the new power of attorney document.
 This will revoke any previous power of attorney for property that we have on file.

 For more information

-Ontario's Office of the Public Guardian and Trustee provides a free Power of Attorney Kit available from the Ministry of the Attorney General website at www.attorneygeneral.jus.gov.on.ca or by contacting the Office of the Public Guardian and Trustee at 1-800-366-0335, or 416 314-2800.
+This material is for information purposes only and should not be construed as legal advice.
+For more information please consult a trusted legal professional and/or visit the Ministry of the Attorney General website at www.attorneygeneral.jus.gov.on.ca or contact the Office of the Public Guardian and Trustee at 1-800-366-0335, or 416 314-2800.